 - Nerve damage: In rare cases, the nerve to the tooth can be damaged during the root canal procedure, resulting in pain, numbness or tingling in the lips, gums, tongue, or chin.

-- Fracture: In rare cases, the root canal-treated tooth can fracture.
+- Fracture: In rare cases, the treated tooth can fracture.
 This is more likely to occur if the tooth is already weakened by decay or injury.

-- Root canal retreatment: In some cases, the root canal procedure may not be successful in sealing off the root canal.
+- Root canal retreatment: In some cases, the procedure may not be successful in sealing off the tooth canal.
 This can allow bacteria to reenter the tooth and cause an infection.
 If this happens, you may need to have the root canal procedure repeated (retreated).

 Does Insurance Cover a Root Canal for Children?

-According to Health First Colorado, Children ages 20 and under who are enrolled in Medicaid are entitled to restorative procedures such as amalgam and tooth-colored fillings, crowns, root canals, gum, and oral surgery procedures.
-On certain procedures, the dentist must receive approval from Medicaid before providing these services.
+According to Health First Colorado, Children ages 20 and under who are enrolled in Medicaid are entitled to restorative procedures such as amalgam and tooth-colored fillings, crowns, root canals, and gum and oral surgery procedures.
+For certain procedures, the dentist must receive approval from Medicaid before providing these services.
 So be sure to check before scheduling your appointment.

 Denver Root Canal Specialist

-If you think you or your child or teen may need a root canal and you’re searching online for Denver root canal, root canal in Aurora CO, root canal in Thornton CO, or if you have any questions about root canals or other dental procedures, call us today.
+If you think you or your child or teen may need a root canal and you’re searching online for Denver root canal, root canal in Aurora, CO, root canal in Thornton, CO, or root canal near me, we can help.
 We’ll be happy to answer your questions and schedule an appointment for you.
 Root canals are safe, and effective and can save your tooth from further issues.
 Don’t wait to get the treatment you need.

-Visit us in Denver at Denver Youth Dental and Vision and Hampden Youth Dentistry and Orthodontics.
+Visit us in Denver at Denver Youth Dental and Vision and Hampden Youth Dental and Orthodontics.
 We also serve the Thornton and Aurora population.
 Visit us at Aurora Youth Dental and Vision and Thornton Youth Dentistry.
 We aim to help you make the best decision for your child’s smile.
-Call (303) 953-8801 to book an appointment with Dr. Jodi or email [email protected].
+To schedule an appointment, call (303) 953-8801 or complete the online booking form.
 We look forward to helping you with your dental needs!